Academic conference

 An academic conference or scientific conference (also congress, symposium, workshop, or meeting) is an event for researchers (not necessarily academics) to present and discuss their scholarly work.
-Together with academic or scientific journals and Preprint archives such as arXiv, conferences provide an important channel for exchange of information between researchers.
-Further benefits of participating in academic conferences include learning effects in terms of presentation skills and “academic habitus”, receiving feedback from peers for one’s own research, the possibility to engage in informal communication with peers about work opportunities and collaborations, and getting an overview of current research in one or more disciplines.
+Together with academic or scientific journals and preprint archives, conferences provide an important channel for exchange of information between researchers.
+Further benefits of participating in academic conferences include learning effects in terms of presentation skills and "academic habitus", receiving feedback from peers for one's own research, the possibility to engage in informal communication with peers about work opportunities and collaborations, and getting an overview of current research in one or more disciplines.

+The first international academic conferences and congresses appeared in 19th century.

 Overview

 Conferences usually encompass various presentations.
 They tend to be short and concise, with a time span of about 10 to 30 minutes; presentations are usually followed by a discussion.
 The work may be bundled in written form as academic papers and published as the conference proceedings.

 Usually a conference will include keynote speakers (often, scholars of some standing, but sometimes individuals from outside academia).
 The keynote lecture is often longer, lasting sometimes up to an hour and a half, particularly if there are several keynote speakers on a panel.

 In addition to presentations, conferences also feature panel discussions, round tables on various issues, poster sessions and workshops.
 Some conferences take more interactive formats, such as the participant driven "unconference" or various conversational formats.